Multi-state nexus complexity

 ERP with clean customer data (ship-to addresses, tax-exempt status) and product data with correct tax codes.
 The tax engine calculates based on this data.

-With tax compliance automated, your B2B portal can accurately show tax at checkout for any jurisdiction — removing a major barrier to self-service expansion across states.
+With tax compliance automated, your Ecommerce portal can accurately show tax at checkout for any jurisdiction — removing a major barrier to self-service expansion across states.

 Deferring tax compliance until the first audit.
 The liability accumulates from day one.
 Setup takes weeks; the penalty for non-compliance can be years of back taxes plus interest.

-States actively audit ecommerce sellers.
+States actively audit commerce sellers.
 Multi-year back-tax assessments with interest and penalties average $50K–$500K+ per state for mid-market manufacturers.

 Manually maintaining tax rates and rules across 40+ states requires a part-time tax resource.
 The software costs a fraction of the labor.